Local solvability and dilation-critical singularities of supercritical fractional heat equations: Application: a generalised exponential

 However, the theory we have developed here {\it does} allow one to determine existence and nonexistence results for this family of initial data.
 Specifically, by Theorem~\ref{Theorem:GE} (a)--(b), we see that: \begin{itemize} \item problem~\eqref{eq:GE} with $n=1$ is not locally solvable with $\mu=\mu_\lam$ if $\lam$ is large enough; \item problem~\eqref{eq:GE} with $n=1$ is locally solvable with $\mu=\mu_\lam$ if $\lam$ is small enough. \end{itemize} } \end{Remark}

 {\bf Acknowledgments.} YF was supported in part by JSPS KAKENHI Grant Number 23K03179.
 KH and KI were supported in part by JSPS KAKENHI Grant Number JP19H05599.
 All the authors were supported in part by a Daiwa Anglo-Japanese Foundation Award (Ref: 14353/15194).
+The authors would like to thank the reviewers for their careful attention and helpful suggestions.